For information regarding how to enroll for Child Support Services (CSS), see the Enroll for Services

 If fees apply to the case, they will be deducted before the money is sent.
 There are times when a TANF recipient may receive payments from the KPC for past due support; if in doubt, you may call the Child Support Call Center to make sure these payments do not need to be reported or turned in.

-If you receive support money you are not supposed to get, you must return the money to DCF(even if DCF made the mistake).
+If you receive support money you are not supposed to get, you must return the money to DCF (even if DCF made the mistake).
 If you do not return it, administrative or legal action can be taken against you to recover the money.
-By signing the application for CSS services you agree to allow CSS to recover money out of future support payments.
+By signing the enrollment form for CSS services you agree to allow CSS to recover money out of future support payments.